kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 whether that be at Amazon or elsewhere.

 One final lesson I take away is how much your team and manager impacts your happiness.
-I've been fortunate to have worked with a wonderful team and managers in my time at Amazon.
-Watching the team grow, build relationships, and lead with empathy has been gratifying.
-I'll miss working with my team.
+I've been fortunate to have worked with fantastic teams and managers in my time at Amazon.
+Watching teams grow, build relationships, and lead with empathy has been gratifying.
+I'll miss working with these Amazonians.

 ### What's Next